Director: Matt Reeves

 It’s rare to find a movie this introspective amid the likes of Transformers and Will Farrell comedies.

-I’m constantly amazed at how these movies can bring such vibrant, emotive characters to life through motion capture technology and if Andy Serkis doesn’t at least get an Oscar nod for his portrayal of Caesar next February, someone needs to be fired.
+I’m constantly amazed at how these movies can bring such vibrant, emotive characters to life through motion capture technology.
+If Andy Serkis doesn’t at least get an Oscar nod for his portrayal of Caesar next February, someone needs to be fired.
 Woody Harrelson does an almost frightening job as The Colonel, a man who abandoned the better angels of his nature a long time ago.
 Steve Zahn gets a pat on the back for his comedic presence as the off kilter Bad Ape and Matt Reeves deserves a healthy does of credit for keeping a narrative so reliant on CGI coherent and moving forward.
 It gives me renewed (yet cautious) hope for the upcoming Batman standalone film he’s been tapped to direct.

 Is War a fitting conclusion for this franchise?
 That depends on whether or not you’re a fan.
 The story is well crafted but this is perhaps the most muted movie so far this summer, preferring storytelling substance and philosophical examination to repetitive explosions.
 And while I enjoyed it, a few more action scenes couldn’t have hurt, especially during summer movie season.
 It pulls at just enough heartstrings to be emotionally satisfying for franchise fans, but may not have the same effect on casual moviegoers looking for an escape.